 On the EMS practice side, the tests based on real-life data from Virginia Beach reveal that the use of drones to deliver naloxone in response to overdoses could possibly be a game-changer.
-Besides showing the out-of-sample robustness and applicability of the proposed approach, the tests attest that using the drone network: 1) the response time is on average close to seven times smaller (2 min and 2 sec) than the one (9 min and 19 sec) with the ambulance network used in Virginia Beach; 2) the estimated chance of survival to an overdose is more than 4.32 times larger than the one with the Virginia Beach ambulance network; 3) many more lives (of overdose victims) could be saved as compared to the Virginia Beach ambulance network; 4) the total QALY per patient is 8.47 years amounting to up to 287 additional per year across all overdose victims in Virginia Beach; 5) the cost per additional QALY is very low, varying between \$250 and \$533; and 6) the advantages in terms of response times and augmented survival chance of using our modeling approach over a simple greedy heuristic.
+Besides showing the out-of-sample robustness and applicability of the proposed approach, the tests attest that using the drone network: 1) the response time is on average \ML{(1 min and 39} sec) close to seven times smaller than the one (9 min and 19 sec) with the ambulance network used in Virginia Beach; 2) the estimated chance of survival to an overdose is more than \ML{2.73} times larger than the one with the Virginia Beach ambulance network; 3) many more lives (of overdose victims) could be saved; 4) the total QALY per patient is 8.47 years amounting to up to \ML{279} additional per year across all overdose victims in Virginia Beach; 5) the cost per additional QALY is very low, varying between \ML{\$257 and \$502}; and 6) one can markedly decrease the response time and increase the survival chance as compared to using heuristics and an alternative model from the literature.